BoldyrevDA/Survival-shooter/README.md

 # Survival-shooter
-Mini Crimsonland (create with javascript and canvas)
+Mini-game created using javascript and canvas